Xytabich/VSMG/README.md

 In the application you can select a generator and configure it.
 Additionally you can customize textures and root object.
 To export the generated model file click "Generate".

+There is a lot of metadata in json,since the serializer saves all the fields.
+So it is recommended to re-save the model through VSMC.

 ### Sphere generator
 It is possible to choose:
 - Radius